CMUSTRUDEL/DIRTY/README.md

 #### Download DIRT

 The first step to train DIRTY is to download the preprocessed DIRT dataset.
-If you wish to obtain the original unpreprocessed dataset, please open an issue.
+If you would like the full, unpreprocessed dataset, it is available at https://doi.org/10.1184/R1/20732656.v1

 ```bash
 cd dirty/